 - Serving of fruit with light or fat-free cheese (mozzarella string cheese or Laughing Cow) OR

 - Protein bar OR

-- Cinnamon bun flavored casein mixed with plain Greek yogurt or cottage cheese (sometimes I’ll have this before bed)
+- Cinnamon bun flavored casein mixed with plain Greek yogurt or cottage cheese and fruit (sometimes I’ll have this before bed)

 - A lean protein such as fish, chicken, or shrimp with vegetables and a starchy carb OR